Chelsea 2023: Guide to Tom Massey's Royal Entomological Society Garden

 Designer Tom Massey is creating the Royal Entomological Society Garden, sponsored by Project Giving Back, at the RHS Chelsea Flower Show 2023.
 It is one of 12 main show gardens this year, including gardens from Cleve West, Sarah Price and Harris Bugg Studio.

-Don’t miss our guide to everything you need to know about the RHS Chelsea Flower Show 2023 and our list this year’s main show gardens.
+Don’t miss our guide to everything you need to know about the RHS Chelsea Flower Show and here's the show gardens for 2024

 Tom Massey returns to the show with his third Chelsea garden, this time for the Royal Entomological Society (RES).
 Here he tells us more about his design.